 Radon comes up through the soil and rocks surrounding your home.
-It can seep through the cracks in concrete walls and floors, floor drains, crawl spaces and hollow-block walls into your home.
+It can seep through the cracks in concrete walls and floors, floor drains, crawl spaces, and hollow-block walls into your home.
 Radon can also enter your home through your water supply.
-In Iowa, water is not considered a major health threat and pathway for radon into a home.
+Luckily, in Iowa, water is not considered a major health threat and pathway for radon into a home.

 Why haven’t I heard of the radon danger until recently?

 Radon is the second leading cause of lung cancer in the United States, causing as many as 20,000 deaths annually.
-Numerous studies are being conducted to find out if radon causes other kinds of cancer.
+Numerous studies are being conducted to find out if radon causes other kinds of cancer as well.

 What are the symptoms of breathing radon?